syubogdanov/aioplus/docs/index.rst

 ------------

 -  As easy as built-ins - but asynchronous;
--  The same API as the Python 3.13 standard blocking API;
+-  Early returns never cause unawaited coroutine warnings;
--  Early returns never cause unawaited coroutine warnings.
+-  Nearly the same API as the Python 3.13 standard blocking API.

 Getting Started
 ---------------